|The Frankfurt-Tipp rating:|

-Actually everything should be harmonious when Toni (Carolin Kebekus) and Marc (Maxim Mehmet) decide after 15 years of marriage that they want to divorce.
+Actually, everything is supposed to go quite harmoniously when Toni (Carolin Kebekus) and Marc (Maxim Mehmet) decide after 15 years of marriage that they want to divorce.
 They want to part as friends, which would also be best for their two children Emma (Arina Prokofyeva) and Tobias (Arsseni Bultmann).
-But when both get the chance for a great job abroad, the mood threatens to change.
-When Toni then catches her future ex-husband kissing a colleague, it's clear to her that she won't refuse this job offer.
-But Marc doesn't want to give in either and so a custody dispute of a different kind breaks out between the two.
-Because now they're trying to keep the kids from living with them.
-And for that they resort to some drastic means.
+But when both get the chance for a great job abroad, the mood threatens to tip.
+When Toni catches her future ex-husband making out with a colleague, it's clear to her that she won't turn down the job offer.
+But Marc doesn't want to give in either and so a custody battle of a different kind breaks out between the two.
+Because now they try that the children do not want to live with them.
+And for it they seize to so some drastic means.

-One could now argue that the whole thing should anyway only serve as a cinema vehicle for the very popular Carolin Kebekus.
-The only problem is that she may have her strengths as a comedian, but as an actress her acting sometimes lacks the subtlety that would be necessary to make her character credible and likeable.
-All characters in the movie have this problem, though.
-Neither the children nor the adults are - unlike in the original - real bearers of sympathy.
-Here, too, there is a good example in the form of Marc's colleague, who is immediately bold enough to throw herself at him.
-There is no doubt left here that you shouldn't suffer them as a spectator.
-In the original, on the other hand, she seems at least very likeable at the beginning and you can understand why Daddy feels attracted to her.
+You could now argue that the whole thing is just meant to serve as a cinema vehicle for the currently very popular Carolin Kebekus anyway.
+The only problem is that she may have her strengths as a comedian, but as an actress her acting sometimes lacks the subtlety that would be necessary to make her character believable and sympathetic.
+All of the characters in the film have this problem, though.
+Neither the children, nor the adults - unlike in the original - are real sympathetic characters.
+Again, there is a good example in the form of Marc's colleague, who immediately throws herself at him in a really stupid way.
+There is no doubt at all that the viewer is not allowed to like her.
+In the original, on the other hand, she at least seems very sympathetic at the beginning and you understand the dad why he's attracted to her.

-"Honey, you take it" is once again a good example of why remakes have such a bad reputation.
-If the movie had only stolen the idea of the original and created something very special out of it, the comedy might have become really funny and worth seeing.
-But since some of the worst moments of the original have been removed and only the end has been changed - and not for the better - there is only one clear recommendation: Better watch the really funny original and avoid this remake.
+Darling, You Take Her! is once again a good example of why remakes get such a bad rap.
+If the film had just stolen the idea from the original and created something all its own from it, the comedy might have actually been funny and worth watching.
+But since some of the baddest moments of the original have been removed and only the ending has been changed - and not for the better - there is only one recommendation left: Better watch the really funny original and give this remake a wide berth.
 Unfortunately only very conditionally worth seeing!